SilentNightx/VitaDockPlus/README.md

 If enabled Bluetooth will be disabled.
 Selecting either `Use Internal Bluetooth` or `Use Dongle Bluetooth` will re-enable Bluetooth and disable Aux Audio.

-## Enabling
+## Enabling & Configuring

 This can be enabled by selecting the `Use Aux Audio` menu from the `Options` menu.

 The first time Aux is enabled the `Aux Configuration Tool` will be run.
-This tool guides you through setting up Aux audio for the first time, specifically selecting the device used to capture the Audio.
+This tool guides you through setting up Aux audio for the first time.

+Aux audio needs to be configured to say which device is used to capture the PSVita's audio and which device should be used for audio playback.
+The `Aux Configuration Tool` provides a very simple way to set this configuration.

-The menu `Configure Aux Audio` from the `Options` menu will re-run this tool.
+Should you wish to modify configuration the menu item `Configure Aux Audio` from the `Options` menu will re-run this tool.

-## Equipment needed
+## Extra Equipment needed

 Some extra equipment will be needed if using Aux Audio.

+### USB Line In Adapter

-A **USB Adapter** will be needed if your Raspberry Pi does not have a line in jack.
+Raspberry Pi 3 and 4's do **not** have a line in jack.
+Their headphones jack is an output only.
+As such a **USB Adapter** will be needed.

+This specific adapter has been known to work. https://www.ebay.co.uk/itm/255659290779

+However any USB Sound Card with a microphone port that works with Linux should be fine.

+### Ground Loop Isolator

-A **Ground Loop Isolater** will be needed.
-This is to stop the humming noise experienced when using headpohnes and connecting the USB cable to the PSVita at the same time.
+This is needed to stop the humming noise experienced when using headpohnes and connecting the USB cable to the PSVita at the same time.

+This specific adapter has been known to work. https://www.ebay.co.uk/itm/164876981937

+### Stereo to Mono converter

-A **Stereo to Mono** adapter _may_ be needed.
-Most USB line in adapters are mono and not stereo.
-However if your adapter is stereo then this will not be needed.
+This adapter _may_ be needed.
+Most of the cheap USB Sound Cards with a microphone line in are only mono and not stereo.
+The Audio quality from these devices is fine however an adapter will be needed to convert the PSVita from Stereo to Mono.

+If a USB Line In device which supports stereo is used this converter will not be needed.

 # Physical Power Button Feature